RussOakham/Immortal-Fitness-Collective/README.md

 ## 3. **Database Design**

-MongoDB was the database solution used for the website development, using the below, structured plan.
+PostgreSQL was the database solution used for the website development, using the below, structured plan.

 &nbsp;